 stunning coral reefs, the island has become a popular scuba diving

-Koh Samet Island is an enchanting island situated approximately 200 kilometres southeast of Bangkok and just six kilometres (one mile) off the coast of Rayong province.
+Koh Samet Island is an enchanting island situated approximately 200 kilometres south-east of Bangkok and just six kilometres (one mile) off the coast of Rayong province.
 Koh Samet was originally a weekend getaway for local travellers, but as word spread, tourists soon discovered this perfect piece of paradise.
 With its lush natural beauty, the island became part of the Khao Laem Ya National Park in 1981 and home to a vast diversity of wildlife including monkeys and gibbons.

-While Koh Samet is famous for its stunning squeaky white beaches along the more developed northeast coast at Hat Sai Kaeo or Diamond Beach, Ao Pai, and Vong Deuan beach for sailing, snorkeling and windsurfing, it also offers a variety of of excellent accommodation including the luxurious Paradee Resort and Spa.
+While Koh Samet is famous for its stunning squeaky white beaches along the more developed northeast coast at Hat Sai Kaeo or Diamond Beach, Ao Pai, and Vong Deuan beach for sailing, snorkelling and windsurfing, it also offers a variety of excellent accommodation including the luxurious Paradee Resort and Spa.

-is the fourth largest island in Thailand located south of Ko Chang and
+Ko Kood is the fourth largest island in Thailand located south of Ko Chang and

 close to the Cambodian border off the east coast province of Trat.
 It